Free Egress

 Lower baseline

 Google Cloud Storage Standard starts around $0.02 per GiB-month before outbound traffic.
-Filebase object storage is $15/TB, so the monthly baseline starts lower before delivery enters the picture.
+Filebase starts at $15/TB.

 Cleaner delivery